ices-tools-dev/echoSMs/docs/index.md

 We welcome all contributions to echoSMs, be it code, test cases, bug reports, discussion of models, etc. Please use the [github](https://github.com/ices-tools-dev/echoSMs) facilities for this (i.e., [issues](https://github.com/ices-tools-dev/echoSMs/issues), [pull requests](https://github.com/ices-tools-dev/echoSMs/pulls), and [discussions](https://github.com/ices-tools-dev/echoSMs/discussions)).
 We are also happy to accept directly code that we can add to echoSMs on your behalf.

 An objective of echoSMs is to provide scattering models in a form that is easy to access, use, and compare to other models.
-To help with that, we [specify][conventions] model parameter units, angle conventions, and required model outputs that code contributions should support.
+To help with that, we [specify](conventions.md) model parameter units, angle conventions, and required model outputs that code contributions should support.
 We also suggest coding conventions that should be followed.

 ## Scattering Models

 The initial set of acoustic scattering models will be those used in [Jech et al. (2015)](https://doi.org/10.1121/1.4937607).
 Acoustic model development will follow 3–4 phases:

-1. Exact solutions and canonical shapes ([see table below][exact-solutions]),
+1. Exact solutions and canonical shapes ([see table below](#exact-solutions)),
-2. Approximate analytical models applied to canonical shapes ([see table below][approximate-analytical-models-and-shapes]),
+2. Approximate analytical models applied to canonical shapes ([see table below](#approximate-analytical-models-and-shapes)),
 3. Approximate analytical models applied to complex shapes approximating biological targets, such as fish and zooplankton,
 4. Numerical models applied to canonical shapes and biological targets (this phase will depend on time and funding).